Skip to main content

 Bench Book - 2.7 Adoption and Withdrawal

-Like any other interstate Compact, the ICAOS inaugurated when state legislatures passed similar statutes enacting the provisions of the agreement.
-In the case of the ICAOS, the threshold requirement for activation of the Compact was adoption of the Compact by thirty-five states.
-Unlike some Compacts adopted through Executive Order or by delegation of authority to a state official, ICAOS originated by enacting a substantially similar statute that contained all pertinent provisions of the draft Compact.
+Like other interstate Compacts, the ICAOS inaugurated when state legislatures enacted statutes that adopted the provisions of the agreement.
+For the ICAOS, the Compact required adoption by thirty-five states to become active.
+Unlike some Compacts that are created through Executive Orders or delegated authority to state officials, the ICAOS was initiated by passing statutes that closely mirrored the draft Compact and included all relevant provisions.
 The following states adopted the ICAOS:

 Alabama